ProjectLibertyLabs/gateway/Docker/account-service.overview.md

 For more detailed information about the Account Service, including setup, configuration, and API documentation, please refer to the [Account Service Documentation](https://projectlibertylabs.github.io/gateway/Build/AccountService/AccountService.html).

-This documentation provides comprehensive details on how to build, deploy, and use the Account Service within the Project Liberty Gateway.

 ## 🚀 REST API Docs

 - [REST API](https://projectlibertylabs.github.io/account-service)